tierninho/electron/docs/api/app.md

 * `music` Directory for a user's music.
 * `pictures` Directory for a user's pictures.
 * `videos` Directory for a user's videos.
-* `logs` Directory for your app's log folder.
 * `pepperFlashSystemPlugin`  Full path to the system version of the Pepper Flash plugin.

 ### `app.getFileIcon(path[, options], callback)`